sergiy79/codecombat/Setup-on-Windows:-a-step-by-step-guide.md

 _For now it's best to use [the manual installation guide](https://github.com/codecombat/codecombat/wiki/Windows-Development-Environment-Setup-Guide) if you want to develop on CodeCombat on the Windows platform._

+#### TLDR
+Download, unarchive, open and follow the instructions within the installer.
+That's how simple this installation is.
+Still facing a problem?
+No worries, your answer is probably to be found in this guide.

 #### Index
 0. **[Download](#download)**
 1. **[Introduction](#introduction)**